Land registration (Scots law)

-Land registration in Scots law is the system of public registration of land, and associated real rights.
+Land registration in Scots law is a system of public registration of land, and associated real rights.
 Scotland has one of the oldest systems of land registration in the world.
-Registration of deeds is extremely important as it constitutes the third stage of the creation and transfer of real rights.
+Registration of deeds is important as it constitutes the third stage of the creation and transfer of real rights.

-Following the enactment of the Registration Act 1617 by the Parliament of the Kingdom of Scotland, feudal grants and dispositions were required to be registered in the General Register of Sasines in order to give the proprietor a real right of ownership.
-These registration requirements survived along with Scots law's independence following the constitution of the Kingdom of Great Britain following The Acts of Union 1707, and creation of subsequent United Kingdom states in 1800 and 1922.
+Following the enactment of the Registration Act 1617 by the Parliament of the Kingdom of Scotland, feudal grants and dispositions were required to be registered in the General Register of Sasines in order to give the proprietor right of ownership.
+These registration requirements survived along with Scots law's independence, following the constitution of the Kingdom of Great Britain, the Acts of Union 1707, and the subsequent creation of the United Kingdom in 1800 and 1922.

 Today, public registration is still required in order to validly transfer real rights in Scots law.
-The public land registers are now entrusted to the Registers of Scotland, an agency of the Scottish government tasked with compiling and maintaining records relating to property and other legal documents.
-The executive of this agency is known as the Keeper of the Registers of Scotland, often termed simply the Keeper and is currently Jennifer Henderson.
+The public land registers are now entrusted to the Registers of Scotland (RoS), an agency of the Scottish Government tasked with compiling and maintaining records relating to property and other legal documents.
+The executive of this agency is known as the Keeper of the Registers of Scotland, often termed simply the Keeper, who is currently Jennifer Henderson.
 The RoS currently maintain 20 public registers relating to land and other legal documents.

-History of Public Land Registration in Scotland
+History of public land registration in Scotland

 After the introduction of the feudal system of land tenure in Scotland under the Davidian Revolution, formal ceremonies were conducted on the land itself by a sasine ceremony, where an owner gives sasine to another (from the Old French seiser, "to seize").
-Dating from at least 1248, a sasine ceremony involved the handing over of soil or other symbols publicly showing the transfer of ownership of the land from one person to another.
-The Registration Act 1617, stipulated that the instrument of sasine required registration in order to create real rights :
+Dating from at least 1248, a sasine ceremony involved the handing over of soil or other symbols, publicly showing the transfer of ownership of the land from one person to another.
+The Registration Act 1617 stipulated that the instrument of sasine required registration in order to create real rights: